Essential Tips for Starting a Multichannel Business on Magento

 - Gzip compression: Gzip compresses web pages and stylesheets at the server level before sending them over to the browser.

-- Update indexes: Through indexing, Magento transforms your data such as products, categories, etc, and any such transformation should be reindexed to boost the performances of your storefront.
+- Update indexes: Through indexing, Magento transforms your data such as products, categories, etc, and any such transformation should be reindexed to boost the performance of your storefront.

-- Image optimization: Almost half of a website weight consists of images so compressing them can drastically decrease the download time.
+- Image optimization: Almost half of a website’s weight consists of images so compressing them can drastically decrease the download time.

 Choose the Right Theme

 Another tip to start multichannel business on Magento is choosing the right theme.
-An eCommerce website needs to provide its potential customers with nothing less than an exceptional shopping experience and your website’s look and feel plays a major role in it.
+An eCommerce website needs to provide its potential customers with nothing less than an exceptional shopping experience.
+Your website’s look and feel play a major role in it.
 Your website’s design should clearly reflect your brand and help prospective buyers to understand your business and expectations from your company.